DoepDopiDope/WerewolvesCompany/README.md

 The Drunken Man is so drunk that he is immune to the Witch poison.

-## Setup and parameters

-You can edit the roles configuration from the Ship's terminal.
-You can access the configuration menu by typing 'werewolves'.

-Once in the Werewolves menu, you can add or remove roles from the current setup by typing :
-- werewolves add Role_Name
-- werewolves del Role_Name

-You can get informations on a role by typing:
-- werewolves Role_Name

-You can also shorten 'werewolves' with its alias 'wc'.

-## KeyBinds

-- **[W]** Perform main action (Kill, Poison, Seer, Idolize)
-- **[V]** Perform secondary action (Make Immune)
-- **[M]** Display my role ToolTip
-- **[P]** (hold for 5s) Distribute roles.
-Only exists in case the roles fail to be distributed at the beginning of the round

 ## Debug

 While they are mainly for my personal use during playtests, you can use debug commands from the terminal (mainly for my personal use when testing changes)